 I do not advocate that a person should not go to a conventional doctor.
 Quite the contrary, but I do feel that we all need to look into additional ways to help ourselves besides conventional means.
 Here is a list of some of the more popular alternatives for managing various pain.

 In this case, they are using both conventional and natural medicine together.
 Many times people will incorporate natural means and save the pharmaceutical pain relievers when absolutely necessary.
-They use their prescriptions for severe and acute bouts of pain and manage the chronic pain with both natural and Over the counter medications.
+They use their prescriptions for severe and acute bouts of pain and manage the chronic pain with both natural and Over counter medications.
 If nothing works but the pharmaceutical relievers for someone there is nothing wrong with that.
-But here are some alternative means for pain relief that you may find useful in combating your pains as a supplement to your pharmaceutical prescriptions and Over the Counter Drugs.
+But here are some alternative means for pain relief that you may find useful in combating your pains as a supplement to your pharmaceutical prescriptions and Over Counter Drugs.

 Go deep into the pain

-This is a mind over matter technique.
+This is a mind-over-matter technique.
 When you accept the pain, it loses power over you.
 Sometimes it hurts more when we resist because we tense our bodies up.
 This technique doesn’t eliminate the pain but when you accept it fully and allow it to flow through your entire being, it tends to change in intensity and you are able to work with the pain.
 Resisting the pain allows it to become stagnant and stay in one spot intensely.
 When you are able to; take a moment to focus on the pain.
 Accept it.
 Allow it to flow through your body.
 As you embrace it, it lessens even if it doesn’t subside.

 Breath into the Pain